fletcherm/gr_dev_day_2011/one/01_slide.md

 # Building a Rails app with Torquebox and JRuby #

 !SLIDE
+# The recipe #

+!SLIDE bullets
+# ingredients #
+* Torquebox - hold the JRuby
+* your preferred version of JRuby
+* your gems
+* your app
+* support scripts

+!SLIDE
+# stirring the pot #

+!SLIDE bullets
+# prereq software #
+* download and cache torquebox
+* download and cache your JRuby version

+!SLIDE
+# unpack torquebox and remove its JRuby #

+!SLIDE
+# unpack your JRuby #

+!SLIDE
+# use bundler to install your gems into this JRuby #

+!SLIDE
+# `rake torquebox:archive` => knob #

+!SLIDE
+# copy knob and JRuby into torquebox #

+!SLIDE
+# copy in support scripts (startup, shutdown, etc) #

+!SLIDE
+# tar it up #

+!SLIDE
+# consume #

+!SLIDE
+# scp archive to test machine with only Java and database #

+!SLIDE
+# unpack archive and launch app in production mode #

+!SLIDE
+# run acceptance tests against the running server #

+!SLIDE
+# passed? publish the artifact and mark it green #

+!SLIDE
+# ups and downs of these technologies #

+!SLIDE
 ## (see previous slides for goodies) ##

+!SLIDE
+# used MongoDB + Mongoid with no issue or extra work required #

+!SLIDE
+# many other rubygems with no issue #

 !SLIDE
 # things that sucked #